I want to share with you a really simple explanation of how a person can go from almost nothing to becoming a millionaire by owning rental properties.

 1.)
 How do I come up with all these down payments?

 In the beginning, maybe you’ll save up for the down payment.
-But honestly, I build my portfolio using more creative strategies—things like house hacking, the BRRRR strategy, using partners, or raising private money.
+But honestly, I built my portfolio using more creative strategies—things like house hacking, the BRRRR strategy, using partners, or raising private money.
 Or maybe you’ll fix and flip a house and use that money to invest.

 There are a lot of ways to put together a deal.
 But the bottom line is, if you have a good deal, you’ll figure out a way to finance it.